Miktor/vulkan_fem/README.md

 Supports first order 2D elements such as triangular and quad and boundary conditions.

 TODO:
-* Support second order and hier elements
+* Support second order and higher elements
 * Research and implement thin shell element.

 ## Controls